Bear with me while I plow through these two seemingly off-topic abstracts:

 In a series of articles, Dr David Gisselquist, Mr John Potterat and colleagues argue that the spread of HIV infections in Africa is closely linked to medical care.
 In their unique study of existing data from across the continent they estimate that only about a third of HIV infections are sexually transmitted.
 Their evidence suggests that “health care exposures caused more HIV than sexual transmission”, with contaminated medical injections being the biggest risk. …

 Genital mutilation of either gender is about reducing EMOTIONAL receptor sites to prevent the formation of the primal bond that perpetuates our existence and empowers our families’ love and resistance to external domination.
-It is a tool of mass subjugation and social control dating back at least to ancient egypt, where circumcision was the mark of a slave, because weakening the bonds of family stability is a useful first step in atomizing, disempowering and controlling human communities and, in the modern day, allowing corporate parasites to absorb the economic hemorrhage resulting from broken and outsourced substitutes for human relationships and mutual support.
+It is a tool of mass subjugation and social control dating back at least to ancient egypt, where circumcision was the mark of slaves, because imprinting helplessness and terror on children and weakening the bonds of future marital stability, the human capacity for ecstatic union and the resultant will to resist oppression are useful first steps in demoralizing, disempowering, atomizing and controlling human communities and, in the modern day, allowing corporate parasites to harvest the economic hemorrhage resulting from broken and outsourced substitutes for human relationships and mutual support, such as fast food, day care, multiple housing units and furnishings from marital separation and divorce, two working parents, increased medical expenses from stress and poorer health and nutrition, more car and transportation expenses, fewer inhouse repairs leading to more purchases etc. All made possible with interest-bearing bank loans and and carrying associated insurance policies and government taxes and fees.
 We are being herded and sheared like sheep.
 In that respect, America is far more colonized than Africa ever was.
 But they’re working on it.

 The War on Empathy, Love and Family